 Breast augmentation is one of the most popular cosmetic procedures.
 While the majority of women are pleased with their results, some will make the decision to have their implants removed or replaced.
-Dr. Connors offers breast revision surgery to Atlanta patients who wish to correct, remove or replace an existing implant.
+Dr. Connors and Dr. Hart offer breast revision surgery to Atlanta patients who wish to correct, remove or replace an existing implant.
 This is done to address an implant that is not functioning properly or is no longer aesthetically desirable.
 In addition, women who have breast implants that have been in place for more than a decade may consider this surgery to replace their current implants.

 am i a Candidate For Breast revision Surgery?

 If you have any concerns (either medical or aesthetic) about your breast implants, please make an appointment for a consultation with one of our experienced surgeons to talk about your goals and develop your personalized breast revision surgery plan.
 Whether it's scar tissue, breast drooping, ripples under the skin, or size variations between the breasts, revision surgery can help correct the issue and result in a more normal and healthy outcome.
 This operation can also help if you are wanting to alter the size, implant styles, or address another aspect of your breasts.

 "My new breasts look and feel fantastic!"- Anonymous / Office Visit / Nov 12, 2014